vyos/vyos-documentation/docs/qos.rst

 .. code-block:: none

-   set traffic-policy shaper FQ-SHAPER bandwidth 1gbit set traffic-policy shaper FQ-SHAPER default bandwidth 100% set traffic-policy shaper FQ-SHAPER default queue-type fair-queue
+   set traffic-policy shaper FQ-SHAPER bandwidth 4gbit set traffic-policy shaper FQ-SHAPER default bandwidth 100% set traffic-policy shaper FQ-SHAPER default queue-type fq-codel

 As shown in the last command of the example above, the `queue-type` setting allows these combinations.
 You will be able to use it in many policies.

+.. note:: Some policies already include other embedded policies inside.
+   That is the case of Shaper_: each of its classes use fair-queue unless you change it.

 .. _creating_a_traffic_policy: